 I grew up in Florida and received my B.S. from Florida State University in 2013.
 I remained at FSU for my graduate training and received my PhD in neuroscience in 2019.
 For my graduate research, I initially worked on the intracellular signaling mechanisms of membrane-bound estrogen receptors and their impact on feeding in female rats.
 Toward the end of my graduate training I started a project investigating the impact of estradiol on high fat diet-induced neuroinflammation.
 Shortly after starting that project I became fascinated by glial cells and neuroinflammation and how nutrition and overall lifestyle can impact brain health and function.
 Thus, I decided to pursue postdoctoral training in neuroimmunology at The Ohio State University.
 In the Barrientos Lab I am interested in the diet project and investigating the role saturated fatty acids play in the aged brain and how this changes with high fat diet consumption.
 In my free time I enjoy hanging out with family and friends, running, hiking, and playing with my dog.

 Hi!
-I’m a PhD student in the Anatomy program, here at OSU.
-I’m from Puerto Rico and I got my bachelor’s degree in Medical Microbiology at The University of Puerto Rico.
+I’m a PhD candidate in the Anatomy program, here at OSU.
+I’m from Puerto Rico and I received my bachelor’s degree in Medical Microbiology from The University of Puerto Rico.
 When I took my Anatomy courses I immediately fell in love with anatomy, and mostly with the Nervous System.
 In that moment, I knew that I wanted to understand, do research, and discover (hopefully) something about our Nervous System.
 I love how wonderful and mysterious our brains are!
 I decided to apply to a PhD in Anatomy and to do a minor in Neuroscience, combining both of my passions.
-My research project focuses on how a high fat diet consumption evokes exaggerated neuroinflammation causing impairments in working spatial memory in aged rodents.
+My research project focuses on how a high fat diet consumption evokes exaggerated neuroinflammation causing impairments in contextual, cued, and spatial memory in aged rodents.
 In my free time I like to go out, read books, watch old movies, and cuddle with my beautiful cat Elektra.